 8 Lesser-Known Ways to Lose Weight Without Dieting or Exercise

 "Without dieting or exercise" sounds like a loophole.
 It is not.
-Every method below still works by gently lowering how many calories you take in or raising how many you burn — that is the only mechanism weight loss has.
-What these approaches avoid is the formal restriction of a named diet and the structured effort of a workout.
-They are habit changes, and a meta-analysis published in 2019 found that mindful, habit-based approaches can lower body weight about as much as conventional diet programmes.
+Every method below works by either reducing the calories you take in or gently raising the calories you burn — that is the only mechanism weight loss has.
+What these approaches avoid is the formal restriction of a named diet and the structured effort of a dedicated workout: they are behavioural and environmental adjustments, and a growing body of research supports their value as complements to — or sustainable alternatives to — conventional programmes that many people cannot maintain over the long term.

 1. Eat more protein at every meal